Buzdar for appointing observers on Punjab, Sindh barrages

 In a policy statement on the water situation, issued here on Sunday, he said that appointment of impartial observers will greatly help to get error-free data of water discharge as well as equitable distribution of water scarcity among the provinces.

-Punjab CM further stated, “We will have to come out of cocoons getting above our political affiliations for resolving the issues.”
-He also assured the farmers of Punjab for resolving their water problems, adding that he will soon go to his farmer brothers.
-“Despite the severe water shortage in the province I will make all efforts to redress the grievances of farmers on a priority basis.

-The incumbent government is taking such steps which ensure that farmers’ crops and their sowing may not be affected,” he added.
+Usman Buzdar also assured the farmers of Punjab of resolving their water problems, saying he would soon go to his farmer brothers.
+“Despite the severe water shortage in the province, I will make all efforts to redress the grievances of farmers on a priority basis,” he added.
+The incumbent government is taking such steps which ensure that farmers’ crops and their sowing may not be affected, he said.